Description:

 provide meaningful clinical benefit, either through disease relapse, treatment

-refractory disease, or intolerance or refusal of the therapy, and including either:
+refractory disease, or intolerance of the therapy, and including either:

 1. Progression on or after at least 3 lines of therapy, or intolerance of therapy,

-including a proteasome inhibitor, an IMiD, and an anti-CD38 antibody, OR
+including a proteasome inhibitor, an Immunomodulatory imide drug (IMiD), and an

-2. Progression on or after an anti-CD38 antibody and have disease that is "double
+2. Progression on or after an anti-CD38 antibody and having disease that is "double

 refractory" to a proteasome inhibitor and an IMiD, or intolerance of therapy.
 The